ivanursul/ivanursul/articles/java/openSourceCollections.md

 ### <a href="#troveLibrary" name="troveLibrary"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Trove Library

-*Trove*, in opposite of FastUtil, is significantly smaller.
-Advantages of this library are high speed regular and primitive Collections, and reduced memory consumption.
-One of the interesting features is that almost all the Classes and Interfaces start with "T". *Trove* allows storing primitive data types in Collections, which is specially useful if there is a large ArrayList/Set/Map with keys or values that could be a primitive type.
+*Trove*, in the opposite of FastUtil, is significantly smaller.
+Advantages of this library are high speed regular and primitive Collections and reduced memory consumption.
+One of the interesting features is that almost all the Classes and Interfaces start with "T". *Trove* allows storing primitive data types in Collections, which is especially useful if there is a large ArrayList/Set/Map with keys or values that could be a primitive type.

 The most important Collections here are ArrayLists, Sets, and Maps, but SortedMaps and Maps with a fixed iteration order do not exist.
-As you will conclude from text below, the Trove Maps and Sets use open addressing instead of the chaining approach.
+As you will conclude from the text below, the Trove Maps and Sets use open addressing instead of the chaining approach.

 **How to use a library:**
 To use this library, all you have to do is to insert Maven's *dependency* code to your project.